dkblock/GithubNotifier/README.md

 **github:user** - user whose repositories will be checked
 **github:repositories** - list of repositories to check latest commits
+**github:clientID** - client ID of your OAuth App.
+Required to send more requests to github **github:clientSecret** - client secret of your OAuth App.
+Required to send more requests to github.
+Read the [documentation](https://developer.github.com/apps/building-oauth-apps/) to learn how to get it
 **slack:token** - token of the slack bot that will send notifications.
 Read the [documentation](https://api.slack.com/bot-users) to learn how to get it and configure your bot
 **slack:channel** - slack сhannel where notifications will be sent
 **vk:userID** - id of vk user to whom notifications will be sent